-Harassment Officers
+Harassment Advisors

 The Faculty of Oriental Studies is committed to creating a happy and healthy work environment, where everyone is treated fairly and with respect.
 We do not tolerate any form of harassment or bullying.
-Faculty Harassment Officers offer confidential support and advice to all members of the Faculty and in some instances this may be enough to resolve the issue.
-In other cases, should you decide to make a complaint, the Harassment Officer can be a valuable source of support and guidance.
+Faculty Harassment Advisors offer confidential support and advice to all members of the Faculty and in some instances this may be enough to resolve the issue.
+In other cases, should you decide to make a complaint, the Harassment Advisor can be a valuable source of support and guidance.

-The Faculty's Harassment Officers are:
+The Faculty's Harassment Advisor is: